revng/revng/docs/GeneratedIRReference.rst

 :``anypc``: handles the situation in which we were not able to fully enumerate
             all the possible jump targets of an indirect jump.
 Typically will just jump to ``dispatcher.entry``.
-:``unexpectedpc``: handles the situation in which we though we were able to
+:``unexpectedpc``: handles the situation in which we thought we were able to
                    enumerate all the possible jump targets, but an unexpected program counter was requested.
 This indicates the presence of a bug.
 It can either try to proceed with execution going to